 Housing costs in Norwalk are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Norwalk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Norwalk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Norwalk are a mix of both white- and blue-collar jobs.
 Overall, Norwalk is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Norwalk who work in office and administrative support (18.17%), sales jobs (10.89%), and food service (5.98%).
+There are especially a lot of people living in Norwalk who work in office and administrative support (15.59%), sales jobs (11.88%), and management occupations (5.95%).

-The percentage of adults in Norwalk with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.20% of adults in Norwalk have a bachelor's degree or advanced degree.
+The percentage of adults in Norwalk who are college-educated is close to the national average for all communities of 21.84%: 18.72% of the adults in Norwalk have a bachelor's degree or advanced degree.

 Norwalk is an extremely ethnically-diverse city.
 The people who call Norwalk home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Norwalk, accounting for 70.34% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Norwalk residents report their race to be White, followed by Asian.
-Important ancestries of people in Norwalk include Irish, English, Italian, and French .
+People of Hispanic or Latino origin are the most prevalent group in Norwalk, accounting for 69.73% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Norwalk residents report their race to be Asian, followed by White.
+Important ancestries of people in Norwalk include German, Irish, English, Italian, and French.